omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

 #### Box

 This represents a "box" shape which can either be a cube or an arbitrary rectangular prism.
-You can specify an `extents` property which is an array that contains the `[width, height, depth]`.
-TODO: Relate these values to specific axis?
+You can specify an `extents` property which is an array that contains the `[x, y, z]` sizes.

 #### Sphere